jboby93/fbpost/readme.txt

 get posts on page w/ id 12345 made in december 2017
 > ./run.sh -auth [authfile] -postsreport --page 12345 --start 12-1-2017 --end 12-31-2017 --json
 < [json listing of posts found in this range]

+changes:
+2.0a - uploaded fix for image comments